Armored Heart: Tamed Soul

 When she questioned the priestess, Lauren had simply said that “they didn’t need to rush too fast.”
 While Celia wouldn’t have objected, that gesture of caring made her profoundly grateful, and she hugged Lauren close for several minutes.
 It was still funny, how even within a place like Cair Dwemor, she had found someone more worthy of trust than anyone else she’d ever known.

 They relaxed in the steaming water, scrubbing each other down to get clean.
-Then they got dressed - first Lauren, who had a few sets of clothes in the bathroom’s closet, then sheepishly ran back to Celia’s room to get her some clean clothes.
+Then they got dressed.
+First Lauren, who had a few sets of clothes in the bathroom’s closet, who then sheepishly ran back to Celia’s room to get her some clean clothes.
 She accepted the clothes gratefully, putting on the cream breeches, a black supporting garment for her chest, and a smooth sky-blue shirt.

 “Ready to resume, Celia?”
 The words had the same inexplicable quality as before, and, smiling shyly, the warrior let the words guide her again.